Is an LLC a Corporation or Partnership?

 -

-Is an LLC considered a corporation or a partnership?
+Is an LLC legally considered a corporation or partnership?

-An LLC is a unique legal entity that combines features of both but is legally distinct from either.
-It is not classified strictly as a corporation or partnership. -
+An LLC is a distinct legal entity.
+It combines aspects of both corporations and partnerships but is classified as neither. -

 Yes.
-An LLC can elect to be taxed as a C corporation or S corporation by filing the appropriate forms with the IRS. -
+LLCs may elect to be taxed as an S corporation or C corporation by filing IRS Forms 2553 or 8832. -

-If you need help with is an llc a corporation or partnership, you can post your legal need on UpCounsel's marketplace.
+If you need to know is an llc a corporation or a partnership, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.